 A second key trend comes as ‘Generation Z’ -- our current 16-25 year olds -- enter the worksplace.
 By 2030, they’re estimated to make up almost 33% of the global workforce.
 And their priorities, as Dan Schawbel, research director at Future Workplace writes, are not what we might assume

 “This digital generation, primarily relying on technology to communicate, suffers from anxiety.
 Thus, Gen Zers are looking for leaders who are trusting, support their needs, and express care for them as humans – not just employees.
 Focusing on Gen Zers human needs will be the best way to address their workplace needs.”

 The ability to set a clear vision and purpose, and to support the human needs of employees, ask for a new kind of leadership to emerge.
 One that will be fostered by the kind of coaching skills many of us take for granted.
 In this short video, I share 3 signs that you might already be coaching -- and what you should be aware of if you are.

 Are you already coaching without knowing it?

 If you're already coaching...

-If you’re currently coaching without realising it, or are practicing as a coach and want to develop your skills further to reflect these emerging trends in business, it’s clear that the world needs your talent.
-And when it comes to equipping yourself with the most up to date tools to enhance your impact, I share what you need to know in a free online workshop: The Secret to Coaching Women.
+If you’re currently coaching without realising it, or are practicing as a coach and want to develop your skills further to reflect these emerging trends in business, it's clear that the world needs your talent.
+And when it comes to equipping yourself with the most up to date tools to enhance your impact, I share what you need to know in a free online training, Essential Skills for Coaching Women.

 Our intention is simple.
 To support professional women to handle the day-to-day so they can unleash the bigger impact they feel called to make in the world.